sdcondon/SCClassicalPlanning/README.md

 ## Issues and Contributions

-I'm not really expecting anyone to want to get involved at this stage, but please feel free to do so.
+I'm not really expecting anyone to want to get involved at this stage (or indeed ever), but please feel free to do so.
 I do keep a vague eye on the [issues](https://github.com/sdcondon/SCFirstOrderLogic/issues) tab, and will add a CONTRIBUTING.md if anyone drops me a message expressing interest.
+Do bear in mind though that I have a very particular scope in mind for the library, though.
+When we reach the point where I feel that it does a good job of its "learning and experimenting" remit and offers sufficient means of extension, I'll view it as done (and suggest that any extensions belong in their own packages).

 ## See Also

+Like this?
+If so, it might also be worth taking a look at:

 * [SCFirstOrderLogic](https://github.com/sdcondon/SCFirstOrderLogic): Basic first-order logic implementations.
 Based on chapters 8 and 9 of "Artificial Intelligence: A Modern Approach".
 Depended on by this package (for its first-order logic model).
 * [SCGraphTheory.Search](https://github.com/sdcondon/SCGraphTheory.Search): Graph theory search algorithms.
 Depended on by this package (for state space search).